Michanoku/odin-battleship/README.md

 ##### Ship

 This is a very simple class representing a players ship on the board.
 Ships do not save any information of who they belong to or where they are placed.
-This is handled by the gameboard instead.
+This is handled by the game board instead.

 **Constructor:**